Child Car Seat Crash Tests

-Child Safety Restraints (i.e., car seats), also referred to as CSRs, are seats designed specifically to protect children from injury or death during collisions.
+Child Safety Restraints Systems (i.e., car seats), also referred to as CRS, are seats designed specifically to protect children from injury or death during collisions.
 There are several different types in the market from infant to convertible and booster.
 Which one should be utilized depends on the age and size of the child.
 Calspan has the expertise and equipment to execute the tests required to demonstrate these products’ compliance with government standards.

 The 12-Inch HYGE system is designed to simulate the effects of a collision in an acceleration rather than deceleration mode.
 The standard 12-inch HYGE has 225,000 pounds (1 M newton) of thrust and a maximum payload of 5,000 lb.
 (2,268 kg).
 The HYGE’s design provides extremely repeatable and reproducible acceleration pulses, enabling accurate simulation and modeling of crash conditions in non-destructive fashion.
 A given pulse can be accurately produced on any 12-Inch HYGE system, facilitating component suppliers and OEM manufactures to share testing programs and data interchangeably.
 The HYGE system has proven its repeatability/reliability over time.
 Systems over 40 years old routinely demonstrate repeatability of better than +/- 2%.

 - Federal Motor Vehicle Safety Standard No. 213 (FMVSS 213).
-This U.S. standard requires CSRs to pass a 30-mph frontal sled test, which simulates a crash.
+This U.S. standard requires CRSs to pass a 30-mph frontal sled test, which simulates a crash.
 This standard applies to passenger cars, multipurpose passenger vehicles, trucks, buses and aircraft.

 - Canadian Motor Vehicle Safety Standard No. 213 (CMVSS 213).
 This Canadian standard is very similar to the U.S. standard.
 One of the differences is that the CMVSS 213 has a requirement for compression/deflection, which affects the energy management in terms of force on the head.